OtterClam/otter-docs-gitbook/README.md

 [**OtterClam**](https://www.otterclam.finance) is the first decentralized reserve memecoin protocol on **Polygon Network** based on the **CLAM** token.
 Each **CLAM** token is backed by a basket of assets (e.g. MAI/QUICK/MATIC) in the Otter's treasury, giving it an intrinsic value that it cannot fall below.
 OtterClam also introduces economic and game-theoretic dynamics into the market through staking and bonding.

-OtterClam is a fork of [OlympusDAO](https://www.olympusdao.finance) on Polygon network.
+OtterClam is a fork of [OlympusDAO](https://www.olympusdao.finance) on the Polygon network.

 ## What is the point of OtterClam?